bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 **This is it !**, You can now login to your OpenStack dashboard and start creating internet accessible VMs.

 I Hope you enjoyed this guide, please if you have any feedbacks, don't hesitate.
-If you like this work, please don't forget to star it and share it.

 13. Licensing
 ============